About The School

 If you Google Bombolulu you will undoubtedly come across the excellent Bombolulu Workshops and Training Centre for the Physically Handicapped.
 They make and sell jewellery, textiles, and other decorative items made from traditional materials such as leather, beads, and shells.
 This wonderful facility provides vocational training and employment opportunities for people with disabilities.

-We bought the school uniforms from this workshop and several of our children have parents who work there.
+We bought school uniforms from this workshop and several of our children have parents who work there.
 They are all affected by the devastating disability polio causes.